ColdBox/coldbox-platform/readme.md

 First, read our [contributing](CONTRIBUTING.md) guidelines, then you will need to download [CommandBox](https://www.ortussolutions.com/products/commandbox) so you can install dependencies, run the development server and much more.

-Then you need to install some CommandBox modules in order to work with environment variables and CFML engine configuration.
+Then you need to install some CommandBox modules in order to work with environment variables and engine configuration.
 Once you fork/clone the repository, startup a CommandBox shell in the root of the project via `box` and then install all of the project development dependencies:

 ```bash
 install